Dogana di Mare

 The original 14th-Century customs tower was replaced by a handsome colonnaded building

 named the Dogana di Mare, or Sea Customs Post, in the late 1600s.
-The current

 building's tower is crowned by two Atlases (identical twins, presumably) holding up a